DIY Bags and Accessories with Crystals

 Pass the right string through the next green bead.

-.... on through the next grey gem .... and before a green bead on the same string.
+.... on through the next grey bead .... and thread a green bead on the same string.

 Pass the left cord through the green bead (see image).

-Continue in the same way to sew on the green beads.
+Continue adding green beads in the same way.
 Weave in the strings.
 One side of the bag is now complete.

 Sew the other side of the bag in the same way.

 Now it's time to make the flap for the bag.
-Make a square of circles in grey beads.
+Make a square of circles of grey beads.
 It is 10 x 12 rows.

 Cut a new piece of string.
 Thread a bead onto the string and place it in the centre of the string.
-Pass one end of the string through the first bead in the flap (the side with 12 rows to be sewn on the bag).
+Pass one end of the string through the first bead in the flap (you sew the side with 12 rows on the bag).
 Pass the other end of the string through the 3rd bead sticking out on the bag.

-Thread a bead on one string and feed the other string through the same bead.
+Thread a bead on one string and pass the other string through the same bead.
 This will form a circle again.

-Feed each end of the string through the next bead (see image).
+Pass each of the string ends through the next bead (see image).

-Thread a bead on one string and feed the other string through the same bead.
+Thread a bead on one string and pass the other string through the same bead.
 This will form a circle again.

-Continue in the same way until the flap is sewn onto the bag.
-Weave in the ends of the drawstrings.
+Continue in the same way until the flap is fastened to the bag.
+Secure the string ends by weaving them in.

-The magnetic closure is located approximately 3.5 cm from the edge of the bag.
-Fireline 8lb white has been used to sew the magnetic clasp in place.
+Place the magnetic clasp approximately 3.5cm from the edge of the bag.
+We used Fireline 8lb white to sew on the magnetic clasp.
 Nylon cord can also be used.

-Sew the second part of the magnetic lock to the inside of the flap.
+Sew the other part of the magnetic clasp to the inside of the flap.

-Place the insert in the bag.
-Sew it to the bag if necessary. .... with a few stitches at the edge or bottom.
+Put the insert into the bag.
+Sew it on to the bag if necessary. .... with a few stitches at the edge or the bottom.

-All that remains is to attach the chain to the bag.
-You can also make a row of beads as a handle instead of a chain.
+Lastly, you attach the chain to the bag.
+You can also make a row of beads as a handle instead of using a chain.

-The chain is attached or passed through the rings on each side of the insert.
+Pass the chain through the rings on each side of the insert.

-Your beautiful crystal bead bag is now complete.
+Your beautiful crystal bead bag is now done.

 approx. 700 acrylic beads, square, faceted, transparent coconut brown